 The bylanes of Old Delhi has stories hidden in every nook and cranny, you only have to find them.
 Many of these stories are related to food, if you want to truly go on a food trail, do not just eat the goodies but also try to learn the history behind them.
 You might stumble on a few gems and even find places that are not much talked about?
 However, do not forget to take a few digestive pills with you!

-If you are planning a trip to Delhi, and looking for a travel agency in India, give Rajput Holidays a try.
-We won’t disappoint you!
+If you are planning a trip to Delhi, and looking for a travel agency in India, give Rajput Holidays a try for any luxury car rental We won’t disappoint you!